If you are new to business architecture and looking for a Business Capability Map example, you’ve come to the right place.

 A sample business capability map to be used as an example, and all the considerations and questions that go into the construction of a business capability map.

 If you search far and wide, you may find some other business capability map examples like this here and there.
 The key message here is there is no universal truth – we are not dealing with quantum physics here.
-Take the ideas and incorporate them judiciously in your work as a business architect while crafting a business capability model.
+Take the ideas and incorporate them judiciously into your work as a business architect while crafting a business capability model.
 Whatever you do, please practical, pragmatic, persistent and purpose-driven while creating a business capability map.

 Please consider a few pre-built and customizable business capability maps from Capstera Store.